The Practical Guide to Visiting Meteora and its Hanging Monasteries in Greece

 As you drive from point-to-point, there are plenty of lookout areas that you can stop and take pictures at, just make sure you park safely and out of the way of other vehicles.

-End the day with a stunning sunset at Psaropetra look out.
-Most people swarm to watch the sunset from another viewpoint next to Varlaam, so this one tends to be relatively uncrowded.
-Psaropetra is just past the Roussanou nunnery parking lot.
-On a clear night you can expect the most mind blowing sunset!
+End the day with a stunning sunset at Psaropetra sunset view point in Meteora.
+Most people swarm to watch the sunset in Meteora from another viewpoint next to Varlaam, so this one tends to be relatively uncrowded.
+Even when there are more visitors there is still room for everyone to spread out.

 “Travel makes one modest.
 You see what a tiny place you occupy in the world.”

+I hope this guide helps you to visit Meteora more efficiently and make the most of your time in Greece.
 Have you visited Meteora?
 What are your tips to travelers visiting the area?